golioth/docs/docs/hardware/5-virtual-device/2-quickstart/1-overview.md

 ---
-id: virtual-overview
+id: overview
-title: Virtual Device Quickstart Introduction
+title: Virtual Device Quickstart Overview
+slug: /hardware/virtual-device/quickstart
 ---

 :::caution
-You must first follow the [Golioth Platform Quickstart](/docs/platform/getting-started/platform-installing) before attempting this guide.
+You must first follow the [Golioth Platform Quickstart](/platform/getting-started) before attempting this guide.
 :::

 This quickstart guide shows you how to build and test your system *without any hardware*.
 Take THAT, atoms!
 Software, FTW!